 Strips of the inner bark are carefully dried until they curl into rolls known as cinnamon sticks or quills.

-Primarily native to China and Sri-lanka, Cinnamon is now grown in many tropical climate countries of Asia, Europe and Americas.
+Primarily native to China and Sri-lanka, cinnamon is now grown in many tropical climate countries of Asia, Europe and Americas.

-What is Cinnamon Called in Other Languages
+Cinnamon In Other Languages

 Cinnamon in English – Cinnamon